-Figure 5-3 External file
+Figure 5-4 External file

 The set parameters can be saved to a U disk (external file) in file format.
 External file storage supports three extension names: .STA, .TXT, .CSV.
-Only .STA file has file load function.
+Only .STA files can be loaded.
 Soft keys in the external file page are as follows: